🚀

 });

 Now, let's explain what this code does.
-Inside the event listener, we have an asynchronous arrow function.
-This allows us to resolve any promises returned by some of our method calls later on.
+Inside the event listener, we have an .
+This allows us to resolve any returned by some of our method calls later on.
 Inside this function, the first thing we do is check whether the message starts with our prefix (we chose ! for example).
 If it doesn't, then we ignore the message.

 Finally, we do a simple string comparison to see whether the contents of the message match !hi exactly.
 If it does, the bot will reply to the author with the words hi there!.
 Congratulations, you have now created a bot that responds to messages!